 The rig is ideal for work on sites with restricted access, close-up against walls, or inside buildings; where would it be otherwise difficult to obtain samples.
 The rig can be tracked up slopes and driven through a standard domestic doorway.
 In areas where there is low-headroom or access limitations hand-held, equipment can be used.

 Sampling is achieved by a percussive action.
 When using the rubber tracked rig the drive mechanism consists of a chain-driven drop weight that repeatedly strikes an anvil, driving the rods and sample tubes into the ground.
 When using the hand-held rig the samples are driven using a pneumatic hammer.
 Both systems can drive sample tubes into all soil types, but they are not designed for sampling or coring in hard rocks.

-Windowless sampling can also be carried out using a conventional sample tube combined with an inner plastic liner to enable easy removal of the core from the sampler.
-This system is used to rapidly penetrate to the depth at which the sample is to be taken, or to provide a continuous core section.
+Windowless sampling can in addition be carried out using a conventional sample tube combined with an inner plastic liner to enable easy removal of the core from the sampler.
+This system is used to rapidly penetrate to the depth at which the sample is to be taken or provide a continuous core section.
 The sample is retained within the plastic liner which can then be split on site for examination or taken to a laboratory for analysis.
 This method of sampling reduces the potential for cross-contamination of the soil during the drilling process.

 Percussive window sampling can also be carried out using a portable jack-hammer system.
-The sample tubes are driven into the ground using a hydraulic hammer and are then retrieved with the use of a compact hydraulic jack which takes its power from the same hydraulic pack used to power the hammer.
+The sample tubes are driven into the ground using a hydraulic hammer and are then retrieved with the use of a compact hydraulic jack.

 This system is ideal for use in sites with restricted access where conventional window sample rigs are unable to be used.
-Extra-long hydraulic hoses can be provided to allow the power pack to be located away from the working area, this could be used to alleviate the problem of exhaust fumes when working in confined spaces.
+Extra-long hydraulic hoses can be provided to allow the power pack to be located away from the operating area; this could be employed to alleviate the problem of exhaust fumes when working in confined spaces.